 Final Thoughts on Marijuana & Weight Loss

 Ultimately, there is some evidence that cannabis use could play a role in the quest for weight loss.
-It must be said that the level of research is far from extensive, and the authors of each study believe there could be other reasons why weed users carry less weight.
-Maybe they steer clear of alcohol or else the energy provided by certain strains gives them the impetus to be more active?
+However, the level of research is far from extensive.
+Also, the authors of each study believe there are other reasons why weed users carry less weight.
+Maybe they steer clear of alcohol, or else the energy provided by certain strains gives them the impetus to be more active?
 Perhaps the reduction in pain helps people exercise more?

 It is also possible that certain cannabinoids, such as THCV, are effective appetite suppressants.
 What we can tell you is that weed is NOT a panacea for weight loss.
 You can’t expect to smoke joints and magically lose weight by sitting on the couch.
-If you REALLY want to lose weight and keep it off, certain changes must be made in your lifestyle.
+If you REALLY want to lose weight and keep it off, you must make certain changes in your lifestyle.